 Adult Children of Narcissistic Parents

-Because children depend on their parents for all their needs, they are defenseless when it comes to these narcissistic monsters—there is no way to escape.
+Children depend on their parents for all their needs and are defenseless when it comes to these narcissistic monsters.
+There is no way to escape.
 No one from the outside comes to rescue them because the abuse is invisible to the outside world.
 As a result, the subtle, craftily designed abuse these children are subjected to damages them for the rest of their lives.

 Children in families with narcissistic parents understand that their family operates by a set of unspoken rules—rules that feel confusing and painful.
 The only stability these children know comes from adhering to the agenda of their narcissistic parent.